treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 But the means of interaction I've noticed most is Twitter.
 I'm unlikely to send most of the people I meet at PyCon an email, but I try to add most of the people I meet to my [PyCon list][] on Twitter.

-If you're not completely opposed to it, **I recommend getting a Twitter account to it easier to passively keeping up with folks from PyCon after the conference ends**.
+If you're not completely opposed to it, **I recommend getting a Twitter account to make it easier to passively keep up with folks from PyCon after the conference ends**.
 You don't have to use Twitter all the time to get value from it, you could just use it as a modern day [rolodex][] of sorts.
 Twitter isn't the only way people stay in touch, but it's an extremely easy passive way to stay in touch.